SEAME-TEAM01/ADS01-Lane-Keeping-Assist/README.md

 ├── README.md
 ├── subject.pdf   # subject of the project
 │
-├── notebooks/    # .ipynb files for data processing and model training │
-├── src/          # .py files for prediction and control a car │   ├── main.py
+├── src/          # .py .ipynb files for building a model and control a car │   ├── main.py
 │
 │── docs/         # .md files documentations for the project │   ├── CNN.md
 │   ├── Carla.md
 │   ├── Control_car.md